Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

-where $\Omega$ and $\omega$ are the qubit and mode frequencies, $S_z$ is the spin operator on the $z$ axis, $\sigma_x$ the first Pauli matrix, $a^\dagger$ and $a$ the creation and annihilation operators for the bosonic mode and $g$ the coupling, which is time dependent due to the classical motion of the discrete mirror qubit.
-If the bosonic mode is the fundamental mode of a cavity with perfectly conducting and static edges, then the coupling is of the form
+with $\Omega$ and $\omega$ the qubit and mode frequencies, $\sigma_x, \sigma_z$ the first and third Pauli matrices, $a^\dagger$ and $a$ the creation and annihilation operators for the bosonic mode, and $g$ the time-dependent coupling that varies due to the classical motion of the discrete mirror qubit.
+The coupling to the fundamental bosonic mode of a cavity with perfectly conducting and static edges takes the form

 where $L$ is the length of the cavity and $x$ the trajectory of the discrete mirror qubit.
-The coupling intensity, $g_0$, is very low in any realistic setting, not to mention the difficulty of driving an atom's movement to relativistic speeds.
-Thus, the typical approach to experiment design is to create an analog system and simulate the effect there.
-For example, this Hamiltonian can be engineered in the setting of circuit quantum electrodynamics using tunable-coupling qubits, for which several proposals have been made \cite{srinivasan_hoffman2011}.
-Alternatively, a promising candidate consists of using film bulk acoustic resonators, which could perform the role of an actual moving discrete mirror \cite{wang_blencowe2019, oconnell_hofheinz2010}.
+The coupling's cosine dependence with the qubit's position $x$ results from the cavity's fundamental mode field amplitude at different locations.
+Following the tradition of DCE models, we will consider the movement of the mirror $x(t)$ as externally prescribed and not a dynamical variable.
+This way the system must be regarded as open and driven from the outside so that energy conservation does not inhibit photon production.
+In the context of superconducting circuits, the coupling intensity, $g_0$, is typically one or two orders of magnitude smaller than the circuit frequencies \cite{Wallraff2004,srinivasan_hoffman2011}.
+Also, coupling modulation usually lies in utilizing superconducting quantum interference devices, instead of physically moving circuit components.
+Following that approach, the Hamiltonian of Eq.~(\ref{eq:H}) can be engineered using tunable-coupling qubits \cite{srinivasan_hoffman2011}.
+Alternatively, a promising candidate consists of film bulk acoustic resonators, which could behave as an actual moving discrete mirror \cite{wang_blencowe2019, oconnell_hofheinz2010}.

-Given the linearity of the Schrödinger equation, we expect a coupling modulated with a cosine shape with a well-defined frequency to be the most appropriate for analytical calculations.
-Such cosine coupling is produced by trajectories with constant velocity $x = vt$.
-In that case the coupling would oscillate with a driving frequency $\omega_d = \pi v / L$.
-However, such trajectories are not bounded to the cavity.
-Despite this fact, a pure cosine coupling is possible if the (otherwise constant) velocity of the qubit is inverted every time it reaches the edges of the cavity, and this is the trajectory we analyze.
+Given the linearity of the Schrödinger equation, we expect a coupling modulated with a cosine shape of constant frequency to be the most appropriate for analytical calculations.
+Such cosine coupling modulation is produced by qubit trajectories $x = vt$ with constant velocity $v$, for which the coupling oscillates with a driving frequency $\omega_d = \pi v / L$.
+To bound the qubit trajectory to the cavity while keeping this pure cosine coupling, we invert the direction of the qubit's (otherwise constant) velocity every time it reaches the cavity edges.
+In order to relate the velocity with the rest of parameters of the system, we will pay attention to it in adimensional units $v/c_n = \omega_d/\omega$, with $c_n$ the speed of light in the medium.
+Moreover, we remind the reader that typical values of $c_n$ in superconducting circuit setups are $c_n/c \approx 0.4$ \cite{wilson_johansson2011}.